pranav-testarmada/pranav-testarmada.github.io/_posts/2017-11-27-Functional Testing-Native iOS-JAVASCRIPT-FAQ.md

 ## Can I have this feature?

 If you are asking for a customized command, please check if similar command exists in our API Guide and nightwatch first.
-Or, if you are asking for a feature like data tools, or any other stuff that you think is useful, please reach out to us.
+Or, if you are asking for a feature like data tools, or any other stuff that you think is useful, please join us in slack group testarmada.slack.com.